pblake207/pblake207ceamls26.github.io/index.md

 display_name: Peyton Blake                  # <- shown as the big display name on the hero
 description: My CEAMLS SAIRI Summer Research Site

-motto: "Do or Do Not.
-There is no "try"."
+motto: "Do or Do Not; There is no try."

 quick_facts:
   - "🎓 Sophomore, Business Management"